dgullis/acebook/DOCUMENTATION.md

 Assets are static, non-code resources, such as images.

-### Back-end Structure
+### Backend Structure

 index.js

 This file starts our server.
 It does two things:

-1. Connect to the mongodb database.
+1. Connects to the mongodb database.
-2. Start our app, listening for incoming HTTP requests.
+2. Starts our app, listening for incoming HTTP requests.

 app.js